valle1306/ptm_app/README.md

 **Step 2: Install Python Dependencies** (requires internet)
 1. Navigate into the extracted folder
-2. Double-click: `INSTALL/setup_env.ps1`
+2. On Windows: Right-click `INSTALL/setup_env.ps1` and select "Run with PowerShell".
+On Mac/Linux: Open a terminal and run the script as described in the Advanced section.
-3. PowerShell window opens showing installation progress
+3. PowerShell/terminal window opens showing installation progress
-4. Wait until you see: "✅ Setup complete!"
+4. Wait until you see: "Setup complete!"
 5. Close the window

 **Step 3: Create Desktop Shortcut** (optional but recommended)
-1. Double-click: `INSTALL/create_shortcut.ps1`
+1. On Windows: Right-click `INSTALL/create_shortcut.ps1` and select "Run with PowerShell".
+On Mac/Linux: Use the terminal as described in the Advanced section.
-2. A "ProtonPulse" shortcut appears on your desktop
+2. A "ProtonPulse" shortcut appears on your desktop (Windows only)
 3. Done!

 ### Running the App